 "When defeat comes, accept it as a signal that your plans are not sound, rebuild those plans, and set sail once more toward your coveted goal."

 This quote reminds me that when it comes to building friendships, sometimes you meet people who just aren't interested in you.
 It can be disappointing, but you know what?
-There are people who would like to be your friend, so when you come across those individuals who don't seem to care, move on and don't give them a second thought.
-When you find a friend or two that you really adore, it will make all those negative experiences just fade away.
+There are people who would like to be your friend, so don't give the ones who aren't interested a second thought.

 "Attitude is a little thing that makes a big difference."

 If anyone else had said this, I would have ignored the quote.
 But Winston Churchill, to me, is a larger than life figure.
 Just knowing how significant he thought attitude was makes quite an impact, doesn't it?
-In addition, he sums up the importance of attitude really well.
 Being more grateful, gently honest, and positive can change your relationships in a really big way.